 | Enterprise | Custom | Custom |

 Trello has one of the most liberal free plans amongst project management tools, which is perfect for freelancers, startups, individuals, and small teams.
 Without upgrading, you can create as many boards as you want, use Power Apps, and enjoy smooth real-time collaboration.
-As teams become larger, Trello charges remain reasonable, and its Standard plan offers great features like automation and advanced views while still being affordable.
+As teams grow, Trello’s pricing remains reasonable, and its Standard plan offers great features like automation and advanced views while staying affordable.

-Monday.com is pricier, especially for small teams, because of its requirement of at least three seats.
-On the other hand, its paid plans come with good and useful features such as automation, time tracking, and customizable dashboards.
-Hence, for medium-sized and large teams, the higher price is justified as they get more advanced management features, better customer support, and scalability.
+Monday.com is pricier, especially for small teams, because it requires at least 3 seats.
+On the other hand, its paid plans offer useful features such as automation, time tracking, and customizable dashboards.
+Hence, for medium-sized and large teams, the higher price is justified because they receive more advanced management features, better customer support, and greater scalability.

 In addition, its Enterprise plan provides advanced security and third-party integrations, making Monday a work management platform worth investing in for the long term.